-- LOOK - Cat are very curious and can sleep in the most unusual places, thoroughly check all the rooms in the house including wardrobes, boxes and any cubby holes.
+Cats are very curious and can sleep in the most unusual places, so thoroughly check all the rooms in the house including wardrobes, boxes and any cubby holes.
 When checking outside be sure to look in hedgerows, sheds, garages and vehicles.

-- INFORM - Notify as many people as possible about the missing cat, ask neighbours to check all outbuildings, speak to local vet practices and rescue centres.
-You can notify us by using our contacts us page.
+Notify as many people as possible about the missing cat, ask neighbours to check all outbuildings, speak to local vet practices and rescue centres.

-- ADVERTISE - There are several ways of letting people know your feline friend is missing, distributing posters in the local area, contact local radio stations and newspapers and making use of local notice boards.
+There are several ways of letting people know your feline friend is missing; distributing posters in the local area, contacting local radio stations and newspapers and making use of local notice boards.

 The sooner you report your cat missing the better chance you have of him being found.